 Look at what happened when Jesus had dinner with Zacchaeus.
 Like Melchizedek, Jesus showed up unexpectedly bringing the favor of God to a man who did not deserve it, and the result was generosity.

 Look, Lord!
 Here and now I give half of my possessions to the poor, and if I have cheated anybody out of anything, I will pay back four times the amount.
 (Luke 19:8)

 No one told Zac to give half his stuff away.
 It was a spontaneous and joyful act made in response to grace.
 When you meet the Giver of all good things, it makes you want to give.

-A personal example: The other night I was driving home alone and talking to Jesus when suddenly I felt his presence with me in the car.
+A personal example: The other night I was driving home and talking to Jesus when I felt his presence with me in the car.
 It was so wonderful.
 Do you know what the first thought that came to my mind was?
 “I want to buy Christmas presents for my kids.”
 In June!
 This was a crazy idea yet I couldn’t wait to do it.
 We dressed up, had a full-on party, and it was fun.